Fuyukai/Tinlok/docs/modules/copperchain/bytestring.rst

 ===================

 A ``ByteString`` is an immutable sequence of singular bytes, or simply an immutable ``ByteArray``.
-It is used extensively within Tinlok whenever binary data is involved.
+It is used extensively whenever binary data is involved.

 Creation
 --------